btarnow/Everykid/README.md

 # Everykid
 Discover children’s books with diverse characters 📚

 There is a disparity around who is represented in children’s books, so Everykid exists to help people find children’s books that celebrate diversity.
-Users can filter books by the racial and/or gender identity of the main character and add books to their collection.
+Users can discover books by the racial and/or gender identity of the main character and add books to their collection.
 The goal is for every kid to see themselves represented in a book.

 ## Table of Contents
 * 🤖 [Technologies](#technologies-used)